- Is computer software always a step ahead of hardware?

 Before the days of GPS, engineers had to rely on good old fashioned computation…By Gwendolyn Vines Gettliffe

-Plotting the path from launch pad on Earth to a landing site on the moon—and back again—was made possible in the 1960s by using what we know of the mechanics of the two bodies.
+Plotting the path from a launch pad on Earth to a landing site on the moon — and back again — was made possible in the 1960s by using what we know of the mechanics of the two bodies.
 These are not easy calculations.
 After all, the Moon and Earth are moving along their own trajectories, one of them rotating quite quickly the whole time.
 Fortunately these movements are quite predictable, and there aren’t many twists and turns along the way.
 Once you’re on the right trajectory, it’s smooth sailing for several days.

 However, that “right trajectory” may require lots of small adjustments, especially when you get to either end of the trip.
 To ensure the spacecraft doesn’t land on the edge of a crater on the Moon, or burn up or skip off into space upon reentry into the Earth’s atmosphere, it’s critical that the pilots are able to know three things about their spacecraft with great precision: